 Rhode Island Favorites: There's so much to love about living here, it's a lot of fun.
 One of the best things about Providence is the food.
 After living in New York I'm still regularly surprised how many awesome options there are.
 Also, Providence is very easy to bike and things are close together.
 Rhode Island is beautiful and it's so easy to go to the beach for a day.
 Also, working here is a lot of fun, the people are awesome, the patients are amazing, and I love what I do.

 Originally from New Jersey, Jennifer completed her undergraduate degree from the University of Delaware and during her time there was a Division I Track and Field sprinter.
 She completed her MS at Drexel University in Philadelphia and her MD from SUNY-Syracuse with Co-Resident Ambrish Patel (Go Orange!)
-She enjoys hiking and running with her husband and dog Beef, cooking (at least trying to) and is anxiously awaiting baby #1 Andrew in January, 2013!
+She enjoys hiking and running with her husband and dog Beef, cooking (at least trying to) and is a happy mother to Andrew born in January, 2013!